-Recently, articles claiming sunscreen chemicals are unsafe have many beachgoers pausing before they apply their SPF 30 this vacation season.
+Recently, articles claiming sunscreen chemicals are unsafe to have many beachgoers pausing before they apply their SPF 30 this vacation season.
 The internet has made it easier than ever for people to get access to information about their health, but in this case, it may be doing more harm than good.
-After hearing about the study, we sat down with Dr. Adam Luber of Southwest Skin Specialists, an affiliate of U.S. Dermatology Partners located in Phoenix, AZ.
+After hearing about the study, we sat down with Dr. Adam Luber in Phoenix, Arizona at U.S. Dermatology Partners, formerly Southwest Skin Specialists.
 Dr. Luber took some time to answer our pressing questions about sunscreen safety.

 What Did a Recent Study Say About Sunscreen Safety?